 Dental implant safety and suitability

-Dental implants are widely tolerated by most people and have an excellent safety record.
-Figures show that 98% of implants are successful, although the outcomes can depend on where the implant is placed in the jaw.
+Dental implants in London are widely tolerated by most people and have an excellent safety record.
+Figures show that 98% of dental implants are successful, although the outcomes can depend on where the implant is placed in the jaw.

-One of the many benefits of dental implants is that they’re a suitable treatment option for most people.
-Of course, when people seek dental implants in Croydon, London, we always advise them that we will need to look at their individual case and make our recommendations based on a detailed assessment.
+One of the many benefits of teeth implants is that they’re a suitable treatment option for most people.
+Of course, when people seek this treatment in Croydon, London, we always advise them that we will need to look at their cases and make our recommendations based on a detailed assessment.

 Dental implant treatment

 Although some fast dental implant treatments exist and are available through Crescent Lodge Dental Practice, having dental implants can often take upwards of six months.
 This is because we will first need to ensure that you are dental fit.

 As we mentioned above, in some cases people need to have a bone graft before they can have dental implants, in which case the graft needs time to take effect.